 All requirements for the Certificate of Christian Studies from the School of Theology may be completed at any Fuller location or through distance learning.

 Fuller Seminary began offering classes in Seattle, Washington, in 1973.
-Gwen Fleming, Interim Director
+John Bangs, Interim Director

 9725 Third Avenue NE, Suite 110